-- When working at home, continually back up all work on the hard drive of your computer and on an external portable storage media (such as a USB drive) - When working at school, save the latest version of your work to your personal files on the school server - Tasks which are to be submitted electronically should be checked well before the due date to ensure that the data can be accessed at school: - Check the compatibility of your home software with the school's technology - Sound files should be saved as an MP3, Video/DVD and Digital Media should be saved as MP4, AVI or MOV files - Save a copy of the final version of your task to an email address that can be accessed at school (such as your @education email account), as well as bringing it to school on external portable storage media. - Students are to adhere to the instructions in regard to the proctoring of the task, this may include supervision by teams or other digital platforms and the integrity of the task must be upheld with no involvement from third parties - Submission of any digital task within the due time is the responsibility of the student - Digital submission of any task constitutes a digital signature that the student has submitted their own work
+- a.
+When working at home, continually back up all work on the hard drive of your computer and on an external portable storage media (such as a USB drive) - b.
+When working at school, save the latest version of your work to your personal files on the school server - c.
+Tasks which are to be submitted electronically should be checked well before the due date to ensure that the data can be accessed at school: - i.
+Check the compatibility of your home software with the school's technology - ii.
+Sound files should be saved as an MP3, Video/DVD and Digital Media should be saved as MP4, AVI or MOV files - iii.
+Save a copy of the final version of your task to an email address that can be accessed at school (such as your @education email account), as well as bringing it to school on external portable storage media and save to your google drive - d.
+Students are to adhere to the instructions in regard to the proctoring of the task, this may include supervision by teams or other digital platforms and the integrity of the task must be upheld with no involvement from third parties - e.
+Submission of any digital task within the due time is the responsibility of the student - f.
+Digital submission of any task constitutes a digital signature that the student has submitted their own work

 To submit a hard copy of your task, print the task at home to avoid any software incompatibility problems and to ensure that you do not encounter problems accessing the school computers (during busy times, you may have trouble accessing the school computers/printers).
-If you are unable to print your work at home, download the task onto external portable storage media (such as a USB drive) and bring it to school for printing.
+If you are unable to print your work at home, download the task onto external portable storage media (such as a USB drive) and bring it to school for printing or have the task saved to your google drive which can be accessed at school.